1992 Pacific typhoon season: Typhoon Ward

 On September 23, a tropical depression developed just east of the International Dateline; however, it was warned upon by the Joint Typhoon Warning Center rather than the Central Pacific Hurricane Center as it was expected to become a significant tropical cyclone outside of the CPHC's area of responsibility.
 Just prior to crossing into the Western Pacific basin, it reached tropical storm intensity, at which time it was given the name Ward from the list of Pacific typhoon names.
 Winds at this time were estimated at 40 mph; the Japan Meteorological Agency reported the system to have also attained a pressure of 1002 mbar.
 Over the following days, Ward gradually intensified, peaking as a Category 2 storm with winds of 110 mph.
 The storm eventually weakened as it moved through higher latitudes, becoming extratropical on October 7 over open waters.

 Typhoon Yvette (Ningning)

-Yvette was a recurving super typhoon.
+A depression that formed near the Mariana Islands organized and was upgraded into a tropical storm on October 7, and was given the name Yvette.
+It rapidly intensified into a super typhoon which started to recurve out at sea, preventing major impacts at the Philippines.
+Yvette started to weaken as it headed towards colder waters and eventually dissipated on October 17.